-Clouds above, clouds below is a project that explores the entanglements between digital and physical clouds.
-It is the experimental outcome of a 3 month research project into climate science and data.
-As collected on our website, cloudsabove.us, we made a book and a visualisation to express our project.
+Clouds above, clouds below explores the entanglements between digital and physical clouds.
+It is the experimental outcome of 3 months’ research project into climate science and data.
+As presented on our website, cloudsabove.us, we made a book and a visualisation to capture that research.
 The book presents the 8 topics we uncovered in our research into climate and data visualisation.
 The visualisation expresses what we found when we went deeply into the connections between atmospheric and digital clouds.

-The visualisation is built using d3.js and runs off of a custom dataset created to track the interconnections between clouds, CO2, global warming, tipping points, and the implications that those elements have for our digital infrastructure.
+The visualisation is built using d3.js and runs off of a custom dataset created to communicate the relationships between clouds, CO2, global warming, tipping points, and the implications that those elements have for our digital infrastructure.
 We used methods of futurescaping, systems thinking and data visualisation to capture and express the research we pursued.

 The digital cloud generates positive feedback loops all the way around back up to clouds again through "data warming".
-As clouds and their impacts on our current environment move, how will the digital infrastructures - from internet cables threatened by flooding to server farms heating - be impacted?
-And how does our reliance on digital clouds potentially impact our ability to know what (real) clouds will do now and in the future?
+As clouds and their impacts on our current environment move, how will the digital infrastructures be impacted - from internet cables threatened by flooding to server farms heating?
+And how does our reliance on digital clouds potentially impact our ability to know what atmospheric clouds will do now and in the future?

 Date: Fall 2020 - 2021

 Collaborators: Martin Christensen & Susanne van den Heuvel